 What is Lenders' Mortgage Insurance?
 (LMI)

-Lenders' Mortgage Insurance (LMI) is a premium payable by the borrower that protects the bank against the potential loss we may incur if you are unable to repay your home loan.
+Lenders' Mortgage Insurance (LMI) is a one-off insurance premium payable by the borrower that protects the bank against the potential loss we may incur if you are unable to repay your home loan.
 If the security property is required to be sold before the loan is repaid, the money received from the sale may not cover the full amount that you owe us on the loan.
 In this case, we can make an insurance claim to the LMI provider to cover any loss we make.
-However, you are still legally responsible for repaying the amount outstanding under the loan contract, because you are not protected by the LMI.
+However, you are still legally responsible for repaying the amount outstanding under the loan contract, because you are not protected by LMI.

 When is it required?